Plantinformation

 Uses

-Great for a wide range of uses including narrow hedges or screens, accent specimen, patio planters, and combination planters.
-Good in perennial and shrub borders.
-Can be used to frame doors and pathways.
+Great for a wide range of uses including narrow hedges or screens as a reliable narrow hedge shrub, accent specimen, patio planters, and combination planters.
+Good in perennial and shrub borders where a columnar buckthorn adds structure.
+Can be used to frame doors and pathways as an elegant upright privacy shrub.

 Maintenance Notes